 To add to this, it has been almost admitted that the further up the track your business is, the less money they are likely to have left to compensate so a farm situated at the end of the line may be taken and very little offered in return.

-You would think if such a large government-baked plan was doing the right thing, farmers whose farms were ruined by HS2 would at least be compensated with enough money for people to buy a similar farm in the area but it seems even this is not certain.
+You would think if such a large government-backed plan was doing the right thing, farmers whose farms were ruined by HS2 would at least be compensated with enough money for people to buy a similar farm in the area but it seems even this is not certain.

 Then there are the farms, like ours, whose actual farm yard is unaffected but the sheer amount of grazing land which is earmarked for either construction or the planting of thousands of trees to offset the destruction to the landscape by the train, means either a dramatic reduction in livestock numbers will have to happen or, having to seek more grazing land in places away from the farm which would be a logistical nightmare as well as more expense and more farm vehicles on the road.

 The ironic thing is, we have had people from HS2 visiting our farm at several instances, searching for endangered wildlife like bats and grey crested newts to report back to somewhere central about the wildlife havens ours, and many other farms already support.

 There are farms already directly affected who haven’t seen a penny in compensation yet and are having to fight on top of their busy farming schedule to try and recoup something back.

 We are not hopeful.
 HS2 bosses in their warm London offices are not bothered about little old us and the countless other family farms up and down the track earmarked for bulldozing.